Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 The Competition Paradox

 Here’s a scenario many grapplers know too well: You can roll for five five-minute rounds in the gym no problem.
-But in a single five-minute competition match, you’re gasping for air.
-Why?
-Because:

 • Competition requires more explosive movements (ATP-PC demand)